\"Writing.Com

 “Where are we heading?” asked Ernie.

 “Around to Baltimore Drive,” said Mel pointing up to the next intersection: “I want to stop in at the morgue to speak to Elvis Green.
-He saw the egrigor before either of us did when it attacked Bear in the street.
+He saw the Egrigor before either of us did when it attacked Bear in the street.
 So, with any luck, Elvis’ll make things easy for us by allowing us --” he hesitated to use the word desecrate -- “to do what we have to do.”

 At the morgue, Elvis Green listened in astonishment and horror to Mel Forbes's request.
 Sitting at a paper-laden desk (before which sat Mel and Ernie), he thought, Allow them to desecrate a corpse in my keeping?
 But how can I?
 Although a Catholic, like Mel and Ernie, Elvis’s objections went much deeper than religion.
 As a government-appointed official, he was sworn to look after every corpse in his custody, to the best of his ability.

 How can I stand aside and watch while Ernie and Mel desecrate one of the bodies in my care? he wondered.
 All on the strength of some crazy story told by old Yakov Bukharin.
 The old bloke is well over seventy.
 Probably senile to boot.
-But then he remembered his own encounter with the egrigor, when it had attacked Bear.
+But then he remembered his own encounter with the Egrigor when it attacked Bear.
 He remembered firing three or four shots from Bear’s gun into the man-like creature.
 Maybe he was wearing a bullet-proof vest or else in my terror I missed, he tried to convince himself.
-But he kept thinking of the strange, bestial snarl of the egrigor, trying to convince himself that a crazy man might make such a snarl.
-But he couldn’t quite convince himself that human vocal cords could produce such an inhuman sound.
+But he kept thinking of the strange, bestial snarl of the Egrigor, trying to convince himself that a crazy man might make such a snarl.
+But he couldn’t convince himself that human vocal cords could produce such an inhuman sound.

 Elvis wrestled with his conscience for almost five minutes, before finally saying: “I’m sorry, Mel, I’d like to help you, but I can’t.”